ausdfrost/handwriting_classification_cnn/README.md

 # cnn_image_classification
-a convolutional neural network for image classification built on Pytorch to predict what class an image belongs to
+a convolutional neural network for rgb image classification built on Pytorch to predict what class an image belongs to